 In certain circles fair trade is a hot topic that can cause some pretty heated debate.
 There have been some damning reports of fair trade over the past few years, along with some staunch defence of the system and its values.
 There are many people who believe that the price fair trade guarantees the farmers for their produce is not nearly as high as it should be, and that the label can be used to make westerners feel naively guilt-free about their purchases.
 There are also some concerns about corruption in the system and money not being fairly distributed to farmers and workers.

-From everything I have read, I believe that fair trade is overall a positive thing.
+From everything I have read, I believe that fair trade is a generally positive and well intentioned organisation.
 It has improved the lives of thousands of farmers and workers around the world, as well as working tirelessly to bring people’s attention to the morality of what they consume.
 The very fact that so many people understand the meaning of ‘fair trade’ is a testament to its own success.
 But there is always more that can be done.

 That is where direct trade comes in.
 Direct trade takes the concept of fair trade to another level and removes the barriers between producers and suppliers.
 Rather than going through a middleman and the loopholes and bureaucracy of certification schemes, many craft chocolate makers are choosing to go straight to the source and build personal relationships with the cacao farmers, or with small-scale cooperatives who help the farmers to reach international buyers.
 They are paying above the fair trade rates and the farmers and farm workers receive a much higher income for their work.